Rhetos/Jobs/Readme.md

 # Rhetos.Jobs.Hangfire

-Rhetos.Jobs.Hangfire is a DSL package (a plugin module) for [Rhetos development platform](https://github.com/Rhetos/Rhetos).
+Rhetos.Jobs.Hangfire is a plugin package for [Rhetos development platform](https://github.com/Rhetos/Rhetos).
-It provides an implementation of asynchronous Action execution.
+It provides an implementation of asynchronous execution of background jobs.

 Contents: